nielsenramon/chalk/_posts/2016-10-16-configuring-chalk.md

 ga_analytics: # Add your GA Tracking Id
 local_fonts: false # Change to true if you wish to use local fonts
 rss_enabled: true # Change to false if not
+scrollappear_enabled: true # Change to false to disable
 social:
   dribbble: # Add your Dribbble handle
   facebook: # Add your Facebook handle